LifeisaJourney/project-1-SINK-THAT-SUBMARINE/README.md

 ### Rules
-1) Just have fun!
-2) Shoot down the submarine!
+1) Starting Position of the submarine is given.
+Then it moves to one of the adjacent corners either horizontally or vertiaclly.
+2) No new tips will be given after the initial hint.
 3) Once you have clicked onto the grid you will either HIT or MISS!
 You will miss more often than hit.
-4) If you MISS, keep trying!
+3) If you MISS, keep trying!
 The ship moves one block horizontally or vertically to a new location afterwards.
-5) No new tips on location will be given after the initial display.
-6) Refresh the game to play again!
+4) Refresh the game to play again!